tunagencSU/DSA-210-Term-Project/README.md

 | D. Region × precipitation | Chi-Square (n = 3,360) | Not significant |
 | E. ML weather contribution | Permutation on R² | p < 0.01 |

-So the overall picture is: temperature and season are universal drivers, precipitation gives location-specific signal, and weather as a whole significantly improves predictive accuracy.
-The model architecture in the next section is built around these confirmed signals.
+So if I sum it up: temperature and season are universal, precipitation gives a signal but only in some locations, and the weather variables as a whole really do improve predictions.
+The model in the next section is built around exactly these signals.

 ---